How to Create a Kubernetes Cluster Using CREODIAS OpenStack Magnum

 Step 2 Define Master and Worker Nodes

-This is how this window is looking before entering the data:
+This is how this window looks before entering the data:

 If there are any fields with default values, such as Flavor of Master Nodes and Flavor of Worker Nodes, these values were predefined in the cluster template.